kevindewalt/oldkevindewalt.github.io/_drafts/selfschedule.markdown

 Someone started the conversation by asking, "Where do you want to eat?"

 I found myself cringing.
-I predicated what will happen…
+I predicted what will happen…

 Each of us will look blankly at each other.
 We’ll take turns saying, "I don’t know.
 Where do *you* want to eat?"